wanprabu/wanprabu.github.io/_pages/about.md

 title: "About Me"
 author_profile: true
-seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering"
+seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering" page.excerpt: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering - excerpt"
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-I am a PhD fellow student in Industrial Engineering Department at UiT The Arctic University of Norway.
-I involve in This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+I am a PhD fellow student in the Industrial Engineering Department at [UiT The Arctic University of Norway](https://uit.no).
+Additionally, I am affiliated with [Telkom University - Surabaya Campus](https://surabaya.telkomuniversity.ac.id/) as a lecturer in the undergraduate program of the Industrial Engineering Department.
+Prior to my academic pursuits, I also gained several years of experience working in the IT industry.

+Should you need further information about study program in Industrial Engineering Department at UiT, please visit our [website](https://uit.no/enhet/iit?p_dimension_id=210113).
+Meanwhile, if you are interested in continuing study in Indonesia, you can see more information [here](https://smb.telkomuniversity.ac.id/).

 Bio
 ======
 * **Ph.D student in Industrial Engineering**, UiT The Arctic University of Norway, 2023 - present
 * **M.Sc. in Industrial Engineering**, Pusan National University, Busan - South Korea, 2014 - 2016
+*   An awardee of Korean Government Scholarship Program (KGSP), 2013
+*   A former member of [BAE](https://baelab.pusan.ac.kr/baelab/63110/subview.do) lab
 * **B.Sc. in Information System**, Institut Teknologi Sepuluh Nopember, Surabaya - Indonesia, 2005 - 2009

 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.